GeniusDai/cppev/README.md

 # Getting Started

-Please see the examples and there is a tutorial.
+Please see the examples along with a tutorial.

 # Issues and Maintenance